trentstauff/ShootPlusPlus/README.md

 ![](../main/imgs/raycasting.gif)

-Here's a pretty drawing I did showcasing this idea into a diagram:
+Here's a drawing I did showcasing this idea into a diagram:

 ![](../main/imgs/raycasting.png)